Sepp Blatter: 2015 FIFA presidential election, controversy and resignation

 On 25 September, Swiss investigators announced that they were investigating Blatter in relation to payments made to UEFA president Michel Platini.
 While Blatter and Platini denied any impropriety around the payments, major FIFA sponsors Coca-Cola, Visa Inc., McDonald's, and Budweiser issued public statements requesting that he resign for the good of FIFA.

 On 8 October 2015, he was suspended from FIFA for 90 days while investigations into payments made to Michel Platini were conducted.
 FIFA said in a statement: "The grounds for these decisions are the investigations that are being carried out by the investigatory chamber of the ethics committee."
 On 21 December, FIFA's ethics committee banned both Blatter and Platini from football for eight years.
 In February 2016, a FIFA appeals committee upheld the suspension but reduced it from eight years to six.
 Platini appealed to the European Court of Human Rights, which rejected his appeal.

 On 22 December 2020, FIFA filed a criminal complaint against Blatter relating to his role in the FIFA Museum project.

-On 24 March 2021, he received a second ban for six years and was fined the amount of CHF 1,000,000 by the body's Ethics Committee after a probe into massive bonus payments.
+On 24 March 2021, Blatter received a second ban for six years and was fined the amount of CHF 1,000,000 by the body's Ethics Committee after a probe into massive bonus payments.

 On 2 November 2021, Blatter was formally charged by Swiss authorities for fraud and falsifying documents in connection with the improper payments to Platini.
 Blatter and Platini were cleared of the charges eight months later.
 Despite the verdict having been appealed by Swiss federal prosecutors, Blatter and Platini were acquitted a second time in March 2025.